 Key insights from the article:

-- 85 per cent of business decision makers believe that a good buying experience involves a salesperson listening carefully.
+- 85% of business decision makers believe that a good buying experience involves a salesperson listening carefully.

 - Not only are salespeople not asking enough questions, they’re not asking the right questions that extract the right kind of information to make a sale.